 The dramatic growth of international business activities which began soon after the end of World War II shows no sign of abating.
 International trade, investment and currency speculations as well as the reach of multinational corporations have been significant forces in shaping the interdependent world economy.

-The International Management Certificate is designed to give Georgia Tech (business and non-business majore alike) undergraduate students foundational exposure to the concepts and methodologies relating to the:
+The International Business Certificate is designed to give Georgia Tech (business and non-business majore alike) undergraduate students foundational exposure to the concepts and methodologies relating to the:

 Current international business patterns and their history.

 Evolving social, political, legal and economic environments in home and host countries as they impact on international business operations and strategy,